Yao people: Conquest

-The origins of the Yao can be traced back 2000 years starting in Hunan.
-The Yao and Hmong were among the rebels during the Miao Rebellions against the Ming dynasty.
-As the Han Chinese expanded into South China, the Yao retreated into the highlands between Hunan and Guizhou to the north and Guangdong and Guangxi to the south, and stretching into Eastern Yunnan.
+During the Ming and Qing dynasties, rule over the Yao was tightened.
+Ming and Qing authorities sent in their own bureaucrats to directly collect taxes, supplanting the role of the Yao chieftains.
+The Yao and Miao people were among the rebels during the Miao Rebellions against the Ming dynasty during the 1370s and 1449.
+Conflict drove the Yao further south into the highlands between Hunan and Guizhou to the north and Guangdong and Guangxi to the south, and stretching into Eastern Yunnan.
+Some left for Southeast Asia.

 Around 1890, the Guangdong government started taking action against Yao in Northwestern Guangdong.